pkar70/EduQuiz/README.md

 # EduQuiz / QuizKurs
-This is my unpublished app (and, when it will be published, it will be known as QuizKurs, as EduQuiz name is already taken)
+This is my trening/exam app QuizKurs (EduQuiz name is already taken).